 By Rachel Wright, author of the Jira Strategy Admin Workbook

 But there’s also a bit of a downside to that flexibility: It’s easy to get lost in all the features Jira has to offer.
-And getting lost inevitably leads to confusion and a decrease of your teams’ productivity.
+And getting lost inevitably leads to confusion and a decrease in your team’s productivity.

-In this article I will share with you my most valuable tricks that I personally use to increase productivity in Jira.
+In this article, I will share with you the most valuable tricks that I personally use to increase productivity in Jira.